a-watkin/fcc-pomodoro-clock/README.md

 Made as part of free code camp front end projects.

 Plays an audio sound when the work or play time is done.
+The sound does not work on CodePen as it depends on a local audio file.

 Uses: